jeffdruid/weather-now/README.md

 ## Testing

-- A series of testing was made by using different online validators such as JigSaw, W3C nd JSLint.
+- A series of testing was made by using different online validators such as JigSaw, W3C, WAVE and JSLint.

 ### Validator Testing